 “You can’t do better than London Walks” London Day by Day

 “I was delighted to have the opportunity of going on another London Walk during my weekend stay in the city.
-It really is a ‘must do’.
+It really is a ‘must-do’.
 Richard was brilliant and has such a good voice.
-Many of the guides are retired actors and it shows in their strong vocal chords.
+Many of the guides are retired actors and it shows in their strong vocal cords.
 We started off at Green Park station and headed off towards Mayfair.
 The route we took was similar, in parts, to the Mayfair walk, but the stories were all different, concentrating on the life and works of Oscar Wilde.
 Plenty of upper-class gossip and the spotting of locations of some of his fictitious characters, as well as the real-life settings of his unique life.
 I can’t recommend these walks highly enough and if you are interested in the life of Oscar Wilde, then this is a real treat.”
 Crinkleyrose Cardiff, United Kingdom

-“this shop was ‘Goodyear the Florist’, where Wilde purchased the characteristic green carnations that he regularly pinned onto his suits.
+“This shop was ‘Goodyear the Florist’, where Wilde purchased the characteristic green carnations that he regularly pinned onto his suits.
 (Some believe it was a secret symbol for gay men to identify one another in those times, a trend the playwright is believed to have brought to London from Paris.)”

 “Be yourself; everyone else is already taken” Oscar Wilde

 If you can’t make one of the regularly scheduled, just-turn-up, public London of Oscar Wilde walks do think about booking one as a private tour.
-If you go private you can have the London of Oscar Wilde Walk – or any other London Walk – on a day and at a time that suits your convenience.
+If you go private you can have any London Walk – on a day and at a time that suits your convenience.
 We’ll tailor it to your requirements.
 And – always with private London Walks and tours – we go to great lengths to make sure the guide-walker(s) “fit” is well-nigh perfect.

 A private London Walk makes a very special, indeed a unique gift – be it a birthday or anniversary or Christmas present or whatever.
 Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that’s special.
 Memories make us rich.